wikimedia/pywikibot/ROADMAP.rst

 Current release changes
 ^^^^^^^^^^^^^^^^^^^^^^^

+* Unused `get_redirect` parameter of Page.getOldVersion() has been dropped
+* Provide BasePage.get_parsed_page() a public method
+* Provide BuiltinNamespace.canonical_namespaces() with BuiltinNamespace IntEnum
+* BuiltinNamespace got a canonical() method
+* Enable nested templates with MultiTemplateMatchBuilder (T110529)
+* Introduce APISite.simple_request as a public method
+* Provide an Uploader class to upload files
+* Enable use of deletetalk parameter of the delete API
+* Fix contextlib redirection for terminal interfaces (T283808)
+* No longer use win32_unicode for Python 3.6+ (T281042, T283808, T303373)
+* L10N updates
 * -cosmetic_changes (-cc) option allows to assign the value directly instead of toggle it
 * distutils.util.strtobool() was implemented as tools.strtobool() due to :pep:`632`
 * The "in" operator always return whether the siteinfo contains the key even it is not cached (T302859)